rssnyder/rssnyder/README.md

-hosting bots, or eating tacos
+hosting bots or eating tacos

 how to reach me:
   - 📫 email: `in github profile`
-  - 🎮 discord: `jonesbooned#1111`
+  - 🎮 discord: `jonesbooned`